 Five year housing land supply - Christchurch and East Dorset

 Housing land potential has been assessed for the plan area as a whole in line with the housing provision set out in Policy KS4 of the Christchurch and East Dorset Local Plan part 1 - Core Strategy, adopted in April 2014.
-The following document sets out the supply for the period 2017 to 2022 and a schedule of all the sites that make up the supply:
+The following document sets out the supply for the period 2018 to 2023 and a schedule of all the sites that make up the supply:

-For the shortfall referred to above, Christchurch and East Dorset Councils have in this year's updated document used the 'Sedgefield' methodology to calculate this, to best clarify the Councils' position against national guidance and to use a more simplified approach to calculating the 5 year supply.
+For the Core Strategy plan shortfall, Christchurch and East Dorset Councils use the 'Sedgefield' methodology to address the previous years under delivery of houses.
+This is to best clarify the Councils' position against national guidance and to use a more simplified approach to calculating the 5 year supply.

 The Strategic Housing Land Availability Assessment reports for Christchurch and East Dorset explain further how the 5 year requirement is calculated.